fabianofernandeszup/poc-pyinstaller/README.md

 # poc-pyinstaller

-POS using PyInstaller with Github Actions to generate binaries from a python script.
+POC using PyInstaller with Github Actions to generate binaries from a python script.

 ## Demo